ABOUT

-Kite-shaped paintings explore life’s potential and precariousness while furthering the terrestrial-to-celestial metaphor.
-Hovering between art and craft, object and painting, these works relate to geometric abstraction, the Pattern and Decoration movement, and the history of shaped paintings.
-By combining memories of kite-making with my artist-father and the quilt patterns of my grandmothers, I align myself with generations of artists and sewers in my family.
+The kite-shaped paintings allude to the potentiality and precariousness of life and further the terrestrial-to-celestial connections.
+Hovering between art and craft, object and image, the kite paintings engage with geometric abstraction, the Pattern and Decoration movement, and the history of shaped canvases.
+They also stitch together my memories of kite-making with my father, an artist, and the quilt patterns of my grandmothers—aligning me with generations of artists and needleworkers in my family.

 2025 Tail of the Cosmos, Satchel Projects, New York, NY